Enduring Power of Attorney (EPoA)

 There also maybe an extra cost if further lawyers need to be involved in the sign off

-What should I prepare when setting up an EPA?
+What should I prepare when setting up an EPoA?

-There are standard forms you must fill out to set up an EPA.
-You can download them below.
+There are standard forms you must fill out to set up an EPoA.
+You can find out more and download them from the Ministry of Justice website.

 Before you see your legal advisor, think about: